ARBORproject/arborproject.github.io/CREDIT.md

 For an academic paper, we recommend:
 * Project owner(s) will likely be first authors
+  * If there are other core contributors, consider adding as co-first authors.
 * Anyone who made a significant contribution that is part of the write-up should be an author
   * We suggest being generous with what counts as "useful"
-  * At the same time, it should be a real contribution, and you shouldn't assume you'll be an author if you just put your name on a page, or correct a typo.
+  * At the same time, it should be a real contribution, and you shouldn't assume you'll be an author if you just put your name on a page, or corrected a typo.
 * Authorship should be discussed explicitly by the time writing starts.
   * These conversations can feel awkward, but are important to have
   * There are several senior academics on this project who can give advice if there's a conflict